-The institute of transportation studies, MOTC, entrusted a consortium of engineering consulting firms to conduct feasibility study on the Nankang-Ilan highway.
+The Institute of Transportation Studies, MOTC, entrusted a consortium of engineering consulting firms to conduct feasibility study on the Nankang-Ilan highway.
 The consortium comprised De Leuw Cather International of United States, Geoconsult-Consulting Engineers of Austria, and China Engineering Consultants, Inc. of the Republic of China.
-The study will select three candidate highway corridors on the stretch of land between Pinglin and the Ilan plain.
-A comparison of these route corridors will be made following geologic investigation and corridor inspection and checking in keeping with information and engineering elements on hydrology, topography, and tunnel length.
+The study selected three candidate highway corridors on the stretch of land between Pinglin and the Ilan plain.
+A comparison of these route corridors was made following geologic investigation and corridor inspection and checking in keeping with information and engineering elements on hydrology, topography, and tunnel length.